mattjegan/awesome-hacktoberfest/readme.md

 ## Projects friendly to Hacktoberfest 1st time contributors

 You can start browsing [Awesome First PR Opportunities](https://github.com/MunGell/awesome-for-beginners) to find projects which are beginner-friendly.
-To learn more about how to make contributios visit [First Timers Only](https://firsttimersonly.com).
+To learn more about how to make contributions visit [First Timers Only](https://firsttimersonly.com).

 In case you are an experienced developer, projects have prepared special issues for hacktoberfest.
 Below you will find awesome projects that have been put notable efforts into Hacktoberfest.